 Created through the Center-funded project Prisons in the Age of Mass Incarceration, Eastern State Penitentiary presents Prisons Today: Questions in the Age of Mass Incarceration, an interactive exhibition that sheds light on the current state of incarceration in America.
 The exhibition will encourage audience reflection and dialogue around complex issues of crime and justice, while situating Eastern State’s vast history within a contemporary context.

-Syd Carpenter is a sculptor and a 1992 Pew Fellow.
+Yvonne Bobrowicz is a fiber artist and a 1996 Pew Fellow.

 Several ongoing and recently completed Center-funded Exhibitions & Public Interpretation projects have received national and regional media coverage in recent months.